material-components/material-components-web/docs/authoring-components.md

    is kept track of, and cleaned up within destroy.
 For example, every `setTimeout()` call should have its ID retained by the foundation/component, and have `clearTimeout()` called on it within destroy.

-## Authoring components for MDC-Web
+## Authoring components for MDC Web

-The following guidelines are for those who wish to contribute directly to MDC-web.
+The following guidelines are for those who wish to contribute directly to MDC Web.
 In addition to adhering to all of the practices above, we have additional conventions we expect contributors to adhere to.
 It's worth noting that most of these conventions - including our coding style, commit message format, and test coverage - are _automatically enforced via linters_, both so that